What Do Slaughterer and Meat Packer Do?

 - Data entry software

-How Long Does it Take to Become a Slaughterer & Meat Packer?
+How do I Become a Slaughterer & Meat Packer?

 Those interested in being a Slaughterer and Meat Packer may also be interested in: